Chapter 4 – Faculty Appointment, Promotion, and Tenure

 4-B (3)(b) Tenure‑Track Faculty

-Tenure‑track faculty are those faculty on appointments that lead to consideration for promotion to tenure under the up-or-out rules specified in Section 4-F of Chapter 4.
+Tenure‑track faculty are those faculty on appointments that lead to consideration for promotion to tenure under the up-or-out rules specified in Section 4-F.

 4-B (3)(c) Academic Staff